 What is a visitorship in Canadian and Aboriginal Studies?

-Situated on unceded Algonquin Anishinabeg territory, the Institute of Canadian and Aboriginal Studies (ICAS) provides research visitorships to Indigenous scholars and community researchers who wish to come to Ottawa to work on their projects.
+Situated on unceded Algonquin Anishinabeg territory, the Institute of Indigenous Research and Studies (IIRS) provides research visitorships to Indigenous scholars and community researchers who wish to come to Ottawa to work on their projects.
 Although designed for sabbaticants, visitorships are also ideal for those holding research grants in Indigenous Studies, advanced PhD students, or for individuals producing teaching tools and/or building partnerships with and for Indigenous Peoples, communities, and nations.
-Located near Library and Archives Canada and an array of museums, the University of Ottawa’s Institute of Canadian and Aboriginal Studies is the ideal place to produce scholarship exploring Indigenous self-determination, thereby redressing narratives created by and serving the Canadian state.
+Located near Library and Archives Canada and an array of museums, the University of Ottawa’s Institute of Indigenous Research and Studies (IIRS) is the ideal place to produce scholarship exploring Indigenous self-determination, thereby redressing narratives created by and serving the Canadian state.

 The Institute provides library privileges, computing facilities, technical support and university affiliation for the duration of your stay.
 Visitorships at the University of Ottawa normally range from two weeks to six months.

 Note that University of Ottawa policy requires that all foreign students, visitors or workers purchase the University Health Plan (UHIP) if they stay more than 21 days (about $70 a month).
 Upon your arrival, you must register at the Human Resources Service of the University of Ottawa (Room 019 in Tabaret Hall; telephone 613-562-5832).
 This is mandatory, regardless of what other personal insurance you may have.

 After reviewing your online application, we will let you know if we can support your teaching and research activities as soon as possible.